Find answers to commonly asked questions below.

 The benefits of health insurance programs extend well beyond their initial timeline.
 The effect of saving even one life, on any given day, creates a ripple effect that significantly impacts the individual, their family, and the wider community.
 This form of sustainability is profound and enduring, underlining the lasting difference our program aims to make.

 By connecting all relevant stakeholders, Elucid is creating an ecosystem that lowers costs and enables easy access to comprehensive health coverage programs that can be adopted by local cooperatives and public health authorities for dissemination.
-Through the digital wallet and transparent payment system, small-scale producers and/or cooperative community development funds can contribute.
+Through the digital wallet and transparent payment system, producers, workers and/or cooperative community development funds can contribute.

 In detail, we ensure long-term sustainability through:

-1) Farmer/Cooperative Ownership: Farmer commitment to the program increases when small-scale producers contribute to their health insurance through their sustainability premium, cash or in-kind.
-At the end of the initial program period, small-scale producers can cover the costs for the health premium as a result of an increase in sustainable farming practices that result in higher productivity and consequently income.
-As more small-scale producers are onboarded to our platform, we can reduce overhead costs and lower the cost per household per year by up to 50%.
+1) Farmer/Cooperative Ownership: Farmer commitment to the program increases when producers and workers contribute to their health insurance through their sustainability premium, cash or in-kind.
+At the end of the initial program period, producers and workers can cover the costs for the health premium as a result of an increase in sustainable farming practices that result in higher productivity and consequently income.
+As more producers and workers are onboarded to our platform, we can reduce overhead costs and lower the cost per household per year by up to 50%.
+Farmers are able to pay for care through the sustainability premium they receive.

 2) Stakeholder alignment for health system strengthening: We collaborate closely with public health authorities, local healthcare providers, NGOs, and other private sector initiatives.
 By aligning our efforts with national health priorities, we can ensure that our project is integrated into the broader health system.
 By encouraging sign-ups to national or local health insurance providers, we help channel additional funds into the health system and build additional capacity to increase the quality of care and service provision.